callistac/GCP-Mini-App-Engine/README.md

 7. Access the app using `gcloud app browse or through` the console
 8. To make changes, edit the source code and then run `gcloud app deploy` again

+Tip: Make sure you follow the steps in the "Run the app on your local computer" section CAREFULLY.
+Open new terminals as suggested and run the app migrations etc. in the terminal you use to create the database etc.

 For some reason when I try to deploy the app (one of the final steps) it does not woork for me...
 I get an error:
 ```
 could not connect to server: Connection refused